 J. Franklin Jameson Fellowship in American History

-The J. Franklin Jameson Fellowship in American History is offered annually by the Library of Congress and the American Historical Association to support significant scholarly research in the collections of the Library of Congress by scholars at an early stage in their careers in history.
-The fellowship is named in honor of J. Franklin Jameson, a founder of the Association, longtime managing editor of the American Historical Review, formerly Chief of the Manuscript Division of the Library of Congress, and the first incumbent of the library’s chair of American history.
+The J. Franklin Jameson Fellowship in American History is offered annually by the John W. Kluge Center at the Library of Congress and the American Historical Association to support significant scholarly research in the collections of the Library of Congress by scholars at an early stage in their careers in history.
+The fellowship is named in honor of J. Franklin Jameson, a founder of the Association, longtime managing editor of the American Historical Review, formerly chief of the Manuscript Division of the Library of Congress, and the first incumbent of the library’s chair of American history.
 It is designed to assist scholars early in their careers.

-At the time of application, applicants must hold the PhD or equivalent, must have received this degree within the past seven years, and must not have published or had accepted for publication a book-length historical work.
+At the time of application, applicants must hold the PhD or equivalent and must have received this degree within the past seven years.
 The fellowship will not be awarded to complete a doctoral dissertation.

 The applicant’s project in American history must be one for which the general and special collections of the Library of Congress offer unique research support.
 Applicants should include a statement substantiating this relationship.

-The fellowship will be awarded for at least two, but no more than three, months, as the Jameson Fellow desires, to spend in full-time residence at the Library of Congress.
-Working space will be provided by the Library of Congress.
+The fellowship will be awarded for two to three months to spend in full-time residence at the Library of Congress.
+Winners will be notified in June and can take residency at their discretion any time until August of the following year.
+Working space will be provided at the John W. Kluge Center at the Library of Congress.

 Before the conclusion of the fellowship, the Jameson Fellow will summarize the results of his or her research at a professional gathering arranged by the American Historical Association and the Library of Congress.
 Jameson Fellows are not required to complete their projects during the tenure of the fellowship, nor need they necessarily publish their results as a discrete work.